robotics-upo/mr-radio-localization/README.md

 ```
 ros2 launch uwb_localization localization.launch.py
 ```
-**Note**: the real-world dataset has not yet been made public, but it will be made available soon.
-In the meantime, you can try the simulated version.
+**Note**: You can find and download the real-world dataset as a .bag file in [Hardvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/KNKWMJ).

 To launch the simulated scenario with just UWB and generic odometry, type:
 ```